History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 The following are several states that have poor water quality due to a high concentration of contaminants in their drinking water systems:

-• Florida: Agricultural drainage also plays a role in nitrate pollution and algal blooms.
-Florida Department of Environmental Protection has found high levels of cyanotoxins which are known to produce severe effects on health.
+• Florida: Agricultural drainage also contributes to nitrate pollution and algal bloomsFlorida Department of Environmental Protection has found high levels of cyanotoxins, which are known to severely affect health.

-• New Jersey: Issues with lead contamination have not improved in the state and still remain a concern, especially if you are living in an old city that may have old water pipes.
+• New Jersey: Issues with lead contamination have not improved in the state and remain a concern, especially if you are living in an old city that may have old water pipes.
 The New Jersey Department of Environmental Protection (NJDEP) reported that thousands of homes continue to intake water through lead pipes.

 Is LA Water Safe to Drink?

-Los Angeles tap water is considered safe to drink, but contaminants still cause health concerns.
-According to the Environmental Working Group (EWG), LA’s water supply contains chlorine byproducts, heavy metals, and microplastics at levels higher than health guidelines.
-But even as the city has improved water quality, experts suggest providing filtration systems to homes with concern over long-term exposure.
+Although tap water in Los Angeles is considered safe, contaminants cause health concerns.
+According to the Environmental Working Group (EWG), the city’s water supply contains chlorine byproductsheavy metals, and microplastics at levels higher than health guidelines.

 How Safe is Virginia Tap Water to Drink?